- Our Community

 - New weights room and equipment

-Our current fund raising project Operation Monkey Bars, is to provide funding towards the recent upgrade to the years’ 1-8 playground including new artificial turf and play equipment.
+Our most recent project was Operation Monkey Bars, is to provide funding towards the recent upgrade to the Years’ 1-8 playground including new artificial turf and play equipment.

 Whilst fund-raising is a key aim, the SCPA is an excellent way to get to know other parents, have a chance to network with each other, to engage with College staff, Headmaster and Principals, as well as having some fun along the way!